-The -CRYPT option will generally need to be combined with the -KEYHOLDER and -KEYNAME options.
+The -CRYPT option should usually be combined with the -KEYHOLDER and -KEYNAME options.

 On backup of a non-encrypted database, the -CRYPT option specifies the encryption plugin to use to encrypt the backup file.

 When backing up an encrypted database, specifying -CRYPT is not necessary as by default it will use the same plugin and key as the database itself.